 C) Assign certain family members to certain tasks like cleaning the kitchen or taking out the garbage.
 Don't change who is responsible for which activities but do have a regular check in to make sure they are completed.

 Build in Rewards: Accountability should not only happen to make sure chores get done but also to reward positive behavior.
 Consider these motivation strategies:

 A) Make chores something that needs to be done before your teen's favorite high frequency activities (spending time with friends, playing on the computer, reading, etc.).

 B) Consider giving your children privileges like the ability to use their cell phone or borrow the car based on them sharing in the responsibility of doing chores.
 This helps them create more of a "real world" mentality about work and reward.

-Don't: Turn Chores Into an Emotional Battle: Nagging, criticizing, changing the rules, withholding earned rewards, randomly changing expectations, forgetting to hold your kids accountable or getting angry and yelling will not lead to your teens wanting to help you more.
-It's best to evaluate and calmly -- but firmly -- adjust and move forward when things don't go as planned.
+Don't: Turn Chores Into an Emotional Battle: Nagging, criticizing, changing the rules, withholding earned rewards, randomly changing expectations, forgetting to hold your kids accountable or getting angry and yelling will not lead to your kids wanting to help you more.
+It's best to evaluate and calmly--but firmly--adjust and move forward when things don't go as planned.

 With a bit of strategy and a lot of communication and persistence you can make (and keep) a chore schedule for your family.

 Elizabeth Grace Saunders is the founder and CEO of Real Life E® a time coaching and training company that empowers individuals who feel guilty, overwhelmed and frustrated to feel peaceful, confident and accomplished through an exclusive Schedule Makeover™ process.
 She is an expert on achieving more success with less stress.
 Real Life E® also increases employee productivity, satisfaction and work/life balance through custom training programs.